ASIANMANDAN/Web-Checkers/docs/DesignDoc.md

 *Fig 8.
 Sequence diagram detailing how CurrentGames works in the case for when a player selects an opponent who is not in a game*

 ###Other Designs Considered
-While not a radically different design, one of the other means of gaining the same functionality we considered was to have Players track their own ongoing games instead of CurrentGames doing it.
-This would mean getting rid of CurrentGames entirely.
-The benefits of this approach would be that we didn't have to increase the amount of dependencies by creating an additional class.
+While not a radically different design, one of the other means of gaining the same functionality we considered was to have Players track their own ongoing games.
+This would eliminate the need for CurrentGames.
+The benefit of this approach is that we didn't have to increase the amount of dependencies by creating an additional class.
 The downside to this approach is that the functionality of PlayerLobby would have to be extended in order to get the needed information from a player to start a game.
 In the end, we decided to create create CurrentGames to promote high cohesion between both the Player and PlayerLobby classes.
 We decided that it was also not the responsibility of the PlayerLobby class to retrieve all of the information needed by the GameView and that it should be focused on tracking signed-in Players and handling sign-in/sign-out requests.

 ## Sub-system: Player Sign-in/Sign-out